targeting pixel

 The Boone Honors Program (BHP) at Ferrum College was developed in 2002 by Dr. David Howell, Williams Endowed Professor of Humanities, Professor of Religion, and Director of Faculty Development.
 Dr. Howell served as the program’s first director until 2007.

-The program is named after Dr. Jerry Boone, who was the president of Ferrum College from 1987 to 2002.
-You can find nods in honor of the program’s namesake (pictured) in some of the program’s symbolism and graphics i.e. a pair of glasses such as those worn by Dr. Boone.
+The program is named after Dr. Jerry Boone, who was the president of Ferrum College from 1987 to 2002, and Mrs. Shirley Boone.
+You can find references in honor of the program’s namesakes in some of the program’s symbolism and graphics, such as a pair of glasses like those worn by Dr. Boone.

-Directors in the history of the Boone Honors Program include:
+Directors in the history of the Boone Honors Program:

 want to learn more?

-Contact the Director of the Boone Honors Program Dr. Dan Murphy
+Contact the Director of the Boone Honors Program, Dr. Dan Caston

 Contact Info